 A search bar is typically located in the upper right-hand corner of the website’s header.
 It is usually noted by the word “Search” within a form field, or includes some sort of magnifying glass icon.
 Here, users can type in a word or phrase they’re looking for more information on and then be taken to a results page listing website pages that may have related content within them.
 This functionality is helpful for site visitors that may know exactly what information they’re looking for but don’t want to browse through your navigation.

 Links allow website users to get from one web page to the next.
 They can be in the form of text or an image.
 Text links are typically highlighted in some way, using color to make the words stand out from static copy or making the text look like it’s in a button.
 Images can be highlighted with some sort of color overlay, words or symbols to make it obvious that it’s clickable.
-All links, regardless of how they are visually represented, should have some sort of hover state to indicate its clickability.
+All links, regardless of how they’re visually represented, should have some sort of hover state to indicate its clickability for accessibility purposes.

 A hover state (also called a rollover state) is the slight animation that is triggered when a user rolls their cursor over a link.
 This helps ensure that site visitors know what they can and cannot click on throughout the site.
 A hover state can be as simple as a button changing color or as complex as design elements moving or fading in and out.

 Dropdown menus reveal themselves when a user rolls over a primary navigation item, as a list of child pages (so named since they stem from the parent pages).
 Dropdown menus help a user dive deeper into website content to find strategically organized pages.